 - Comparison with another method for the detection of the compound

-This section should explore the significance of the results of the work, not repeat them.
+This section should explore the significance of the results of the work, rather than repeating them.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and an overly discussion of published literature.

 This section is mandatory for all the submission.